-We see his humanity in his birth.
-Though his conception was supernatural, as we discussed two weeks ago, his birth was typical.
-And as a boy, he grew physically and intellectually.
-That's what we heard in the passage that was just read, Luke 2:39-52.
-The main story in that passage concerns Jesus at the temple in Jerusalem.
-It indicates how exceptional he was, even at the age of 12.
+Jesus at age 12 at the temple in Jerusalem.
+It indicates how exceptional he was, even as a boy.
 But the story is framed by two comments from Luke.
-Verse 40 says, "And the child grew and became strong."
+Verse 40 says, "And the child grew and became strong, filled with wisdom.
+And the favor of God was upon him."
 Jesus grew as any normal human being would.
 He grew up in size and he grew in strength.
 This is amazing to think about.
 God grew in size and strength.
 Now, Jesus' divine nature didn't grow.
 How could the omnipresent and omnipotent God get any bigger or stronger?
 He couldn't.
 But as a man, in his human nature, Jesus grew.

-We see the same thing in verse 52: "And Jesus grew in wisdom and stature, and in favor with God and men."
+We see the same thing in verse 52: "And Jesus increased in wisdom and in stature and in favor with God and man."
 Jesus grew physically, but he also grew intellectually.
+He had to learn to read.
+He then had to read Scripture.
+At the temple, he was listening to the teachers.
 He grew in his knowledge and his wisdom.
 Again, how can God do this?
 God is omniscient.
 Jesus' divine nature didn't grow in wisdom, but his human nature did.